 Areas of Expertise

 Curtis Bradley is the William Van Alstyne Professor of Law and Professor of Public Policy Studies at Duke University, as well as a co-director for the Center for International and Comparative Law.
 His scholarly expertise spans the areas of international law in the U.S. legal system, the constitutional law of foreign affairs, and federal jurisdiction, and his courses include International law, Foreign Relations Law, and Federal Courts.
 He was the founding co-director of Duke Law School’s Center for International and Comparative Law and serves on the executive board of Duke's Center on Law, Ethics, and National Security.
 Since 2012, he has served as a Reporter for the American Law Institute's Restatement project on The Foreign Relations Law of the United States.
 In 2016, he received a Carnegie Fellowship to support his work on comparative foreign relations law.
-As of April 2018, he will become the co-Editor-in-Chief of the American Journal of International Law.
+He is currently the co-Editor-in-Chief of the American Journal of International Law.